tonka3000/vscode-qt-tools/README.md

   So you need to configure your project for the first time and afterwards every Qt tool is found automatically (when it is installed on your disk ;-) ).
 * [x] Debugger extensions (via natvis files) (partially implemented)<br>
   The Qt natvis file from this extension will automatically get injected into your existing `launch.json` file (per default).
 If you don't like that feature you can turn it of via `qttools.injectNatvisFile` setting.
+  You can also set your custom created/downloaded qt natvis file instead of the bundled one via the `qttools.visualizerFile` (f.e. you can download the one from the offical [Qt Visual Studio Tools](https://code.qt.io/cgit/qt-labs/vstools.git/tree/src/qtvstools/qt5.natvis.xml))
 * [ ] qml language support (there are already some VSCode extensions)
 * ...